sandin/unicli/README.md

 exit
 ```

-> NOTE: In fact, you can write a lot of commands to a script file, then load that file with the `script` command, and unidbg will batch execute all the commands in that file together.
+> NOTE: In fact, you can write a lot of commands to a script file, then load that file with the `script` command, and unicli will batch execute all the commands in that file together.

 For more information you can just type `help`.